Injury Prevention Programs

 - "How I stay safe" calendar contest is part of University Health commitment to raise awareness in our young community on how to prevent injuries.

 The outstanding impact of this program in our community encouraged us to expand the model to raise awareness and increase screening on a major challenge for our current medicine: cancer.

 University Health has been awarded a significant funding by the Cancer Prevention Research Institute of Texas (CPRIT) to develop and implement outreach, prevention and screening services to fight colorectal, breast and cervical cancer to underinsured and uninsured population in in our County.

 The Cancer Prevention and Research Institute of Texas awarded funds to University Health to help prevent cancer in underserved populations in Bexar County.

 - Colorectal Cancer (CRC) Screening Promotion Program

-- UHS will reduce the impact of mortality among Hispanics through the implementation of a sustainable, evidence-based, health promotion, early detection and behavioral change program and increase the number of members in compliance for screening by 10% in two years.
+University Health will reduce the impact of mortality among Hispanics through the implementation of a sustainable, evidence-based health promotion, early detection and behavioral change program and increase the number of members in compliance for screening by 10% in two years.

 - Colorectal Cancer (CRC) Male Navigation Program

-- UHS will increase CRC screening rates from 16% to 56% by 2012 which translates to 500 additional screenings.
+University Health will increase CRC screening rates from 16% to 56% by 2012, which translates to 500 additional screenings.
 The project will use open-access endoscopy and patient navigation within our CareLink financial assistance program.